-Direct your inquiries to:
+Direct your inquiries to the Pathways team at pathways@fpcc.ca.

-Contact Name: Rachel Perkins - Language Programs Coordinator

-Email: pathways@fpcc.ca

-Please note that the Pathways to Language Vitality Program is run by a team of program staff and the pathways@fpcc.ca address is monitored by multiple team members.
+The Pathways to Language Vitality Program is run by a team of program staff and the pathways@fpcc.ca address is monitored by multiple team members.

 FUNDING AVAILABILITY

 We recognize that language revitalization requires long-term, sustainable funding.
 FPCC continues to advocate for guaranteed, ongoing funding from all levels of government and we are looking forward to that becoming a reality in the near future.